Answering Your Workers’ Comp Questions

 What should I do if the insurance company or my employer denies my claim?

 Unfortunately, benefits claims are often denied.
-New Jersey workers can appeal a decision by requesting a hearing or filing a petition.
-The Division of Workers’ Compensation reviews these applications.
+New Jersey workers can appeal decisions by requesting a hearing or filing a petition.
+The workers’ compensation division reviews these applications.
 Our lawyers have decades of experience representing injured workers in appeals.
 We are intimately familiar with this process and know how to create a strong case to support your claim.